PythonLinks/awesome-risc-v-soft-cores/README.md

 - Microchip**, Mi-V RV32 Soft RISC-V Processor

+## 5. Contributing

+To have your soft core listed here you need to first be approved by the Awesome RISC-V list.
+To receive a link to your blog posting about one of these cores, please post an issue, and I will consider it.
+For longer discussions, please visit the [FPGA Discord Server, RISC-V channel](https://discord.gg/pZhvTPHf9V) and mention

-## Financial Disclosure Statement
+## 6. Financial Disclosure Statement

  The author does not produce, support nor endorse any specific RISC-V cores.
 He does not accept financial inducements from any of the RISC-V core vendors.
 Instead he wants everyone to port their RISC-V cores to the [pico-ice circuit board](https://pico-ice.tinyvision.ai/), and buy many [$35 pico-ice boards](https://tinyvision.ai/products/pico-ice-fpga-trainer-board).
+At some point I will also talk about very small stack machines here.

+## 7. Other Risc-V Soft Core Lists.

+There are a number of other RISC-v soft core lists.
+Two are 5 years old.
+One is 3 years old.
+One if based on vendor submissions, rather than editorial reviews.
+One includes hard cores.
+Surprising that no one else has created a list like this.